 - First Aid Fridays: So You’ve Been Mauled by Your Pocket Knife

-- First Aid Fridays: So There’s a Crater in Your Foot
+- First Aid Fridays: So You’re Barfing up Your Freeze Dried Lasagna

 - 1 Overview

 - 6 Boring but Necessary Disclaimer:

 Blisters.
 Boring and easy subject, right?
 That was the assumption I had when I began preparing for this article.
 Little did I know I was about to find myself ankle deep in a swirling torrent of sock liners, foot creams, and padded insoles.

 I found dozens of articles, websites, and blogs giving advice on how to prevent these pesky little things, but I wanted to get past the advice and find information that was actually well supported by research.
 Separating myth from reality turned out to be very challenging.

 Sadly, medical literature on blisters seemed to be seriously lacking.
 The best study I could find on blister care was from 1955.
 I didn’t want to cite a study conducted in an era when frontal lobe lobotomies were all the rage and children’s cough syrup still contained opium.

 When I changed tactics and began searching through military studies, I realized most of the relevant data on foot care for active people has been done on the battlefield.
 Considerable time has been spent trying to figure out how to keep soldiers from getting blisters on long marches in heavy boots.

 I’d hit the goldmine – suddenly I had an overwhelming amount of research at my toe tips.
 Thank you to all of those soldiers who had to trek in uncomfortable footwear to provide us with this information.
 Your foot pain wasn’t endured in vain.

 I’ve decided to list prevention methods in the following order: From those that are the most well supported and practical, to those that have very little data behind them and may actually be detrimental.